 Jatropha has many uses in today’s world.
-Each and every part of the plant is useful in some ways.
-Even the seed cake produced as a by product is used as an excellent organic fertilizer.
+Each part of the plant is useful in some ways.
+Even the seed cake produced as a by-product is used as an excellent organic fertilizer.
 Some parts of the plant are used for medical purposes.
-In short all the parts of the jatropha plant can be used or sold.
+In short, all the parts of the Jatropha plant can be used or sold.

-- The non edible vegetable oil extracted from the jatropha plant can be used as an alternative to the diesel oil.
-The jatropha oil has advantageous physicochemical and the characteristic that is equal to diesel.
+- The non-edible vegetable oil extracted from the Jatropha plant can be used as an alternative to the diesel oil.
+The Jatropha oil has an advantageous physicochemical and their characteristic is equal to diesel.
 So cars can use this oil with little change in their design.

-- The oil can be used as an illuminant without refining
+- The oil can be used as an illuminate without refining.

 - It is used on the domestic livestock for skin diseases, sore and rheumatism.

 - The tender wing of the Jatropha plant is used for cleaning.

 - The juice of the leaf is used for piles as an external application.